wger-project/docker/README.md

 If everything works correctly, you will want to start the compose file as a service so that it auto restarts when you reboot the server.
-If you use systemd, this can be done with a simple.
+If you use systemd, this can be done with a simple file.
 Create the file `/etc/systemd/system/wger.service` and enter the following content (check where the absolute path of the docker command is with `which docker`)